Respiratory Syncytial Virus

 For mild RSV infections, treatment is aimed at making the person comfortable.
 Treatment may include:

 Infants and younger children with severe RSV infection may need to be hospitalized.
 In the hospital, the infant or child may receive oxygen, fluids (by vein) and medications to help him or her breathe easier.
-Certain adults with weakened immune systems may be given a medication called Ribavirin, but this medication is rarely used as it has not been shown to be effective, is difficult to give and is very expensive.
+Certain patients with weakened immune systems may be given a medication called ribavirin.

 When To Call a Professional